July 07, 2022 by Anna-Bet Stemmet

 - Build-your-own food and drinks with an interactive element to get people talking and engaging

 - Lawn games like Giant Jenga or Giant Chess

 It all depends on your crowd and the things you know they will enjoy.
 So, take a little time to consider what would be fun for everyone, and perhaps do an opinion poll among your close friends to get some feedback.

 10. Additional tips for party planning

 Check Pinterest for party-planning checklists.
 If you love working according to a tick list, Pinterest is your friend.
-There are plenty of amazing itemised planning lists that have been developed by professional event planners that you can download and use to guide your own planning.
+There are plenty of amazing itemized planning lists that have been developed by professional event planners that you can download and use to guide your own planning.

 Rope in your friends.
 You don’t have to do everything yourself – get your friends and family to take over certain aspects of the do.
-For instance, you may have a cousin who is an ace at cocktail making and would love to organise all the drinks, or a friend who does amazing flower arrangements from foraged finds.
+For instance, you may have a cousin who is an ace at cocktail making and would love to organize all the drinks, or a friend who does amazing flower arrangements from foraged finds.
 Get them involved!